purplediane/purplediane.github.io/_posts/2017-05-14-variables-and-references.md

 All this brings up another warning: **Do not use mutable objects such as lists or dictionaries as defaults in functions!** Once they get changed, they don't revert back to an empty default.
 For example, Allen Downey shows a great example of this problem in his book [Think Python][thinkpython], with the problem [Bad Kangaroo - exercise 2 on this page][badkangaroo].
 An empty list is used as the default for a parameter to the `__init__` method.
 This is OK for the first instance created, but the next instance receives the SAME reference value, and therefore the contents of the lists are the same.

+### Resources ✏️

+(Edited July 2017) Somehow I hadn't found these excellent videos before writing this blog post.
+They both expand on the same ideas about the issues of variables, naming, mutability, etc.

+A video by Brandon Rhodes from PyOhio 2011: [Names, Objects, and Plummeting From The Cliff][Rhodes].
+It's a little dated, but the concepts certainly still apply.

+And this video is from PyCon 2015 by Ned Batchelder: [Facts and Myths about Python names and values][py_names]

-Here are some StackOverflow questions - it is a common Python confusion issue, and there are many more:
+Here are some StackOverflow questions, as it is a common Python confusion issue, and there are many more:

 1. [How to copy a dictionary and only edit the copy][so1]
 1. [Function which returns dictionary overwriting all dictionaries][so2]